ZyklopRT/ZyklopRT/README.md

 - 🔭 I’m currently working on an **Fitness Tracker App**

-- 🌱 I’m currently learning **NextJs & becoming a better UI/UX Designer**
+- 🌱 I’m currently practicing **NextJs & becoming a better Frontend-Developer**

 - 📫 Reach me on **LinkedIn**